psanford/wormhole-william/Readme.md

 wormhole-william
 ================

 wormhole-william is a go (golang) implementation of [magic wormhole](https://magic-wormhole.readthedocs.io/en/latest/).
+It provides secure end-to-end encrypted file transfers between computers.
+The endpoints are connected using the same "wormhole code".

-The goal is to be compatible with the [python magic wormhole cli tool](https://github.com/warner/magic-wormhole).
+wormhole-william is compatible with the official [python magic wormhole cli tool](https://github.com/warner/magic-wormhole).

 Currently, wormhole-william supports:
 - sending and receiving text over the wormhole protocol